 States & Territories covered: The Northern Territory & Queensland

-The trip from Camooweal, just across the border of the Northern Territory to Rockhampton on the Capricorn Coast of Queensland, will both surprise you and enthral you.
-It’s not at all what you would expect!
+The trip from Camooweal, just across the border of the Northern Territory, to Rockhampton on the Capricorn Coast of Queensland, will both surprise you and enthrall you.

 Nearby are the famous sinkholes and caves in the Camooweal National Park.

-The iconic Australian mining city of Mount Isa dominated by the sprawling Mount Isa Mine with its 270m exhaust stack from the lead smelter.
+The iconic Australian mining city of Mount Isa is dominated by the sprawling Mount Isa Mine, with its 270m exhaust stack from the lead smelter.

-Cloncurry where the Royal Flying Doctor Service was established in 1928 by John Flynn and was also involved in the beginnings of Qantas, with the original Qantas Hangar still in use at the aerodrome.
+Cloncurry is where the Royal Flying Doctor Service was established in 1928 by John Flynn.
+It was also involved in the beginnings of Qantas, with the original Qantas Hangar still in use at the aerodrome.

 The town made famous by the discovery of over 3,300 dinosaur footprints, and the largest dinosaur in Australia on properties outside the town – Winton.
-Travel back in time 95 million years with a visit to the Dinosaur Stampede at Lark Quarry Conservation Park, the site of the dinosaur stampede.
+Travel back in time 95 million years with a visit to the Dinosaur Stampede at Lark Quarry Conservation Park.

 The thriving centre of Outback Queensland where they say “heritage was born on the back of legends”, Longreach is not just a town but a way of life.